Barcelona in 3 days, the best of the best you should visit

 You can find thousands of travel items and souvenirs, as well as food and drinks throughout the visit.

 The Picasso Museum Barcelona, or in Catalan “Museu Picasso”, has a collection of 4,249 works by the painter Pablo Picasso from Malaga in the multiple media he approached, which is the most complete in the world of works from his youth.

 - Monday: Closed

-- Free admission: Visitors -18 years of age.
+- Free admission: Visitors under 18 years old.

 5. La Boqueria Market

-The San José Market, popularly known as La Boquería, is a municipal market located on the Rambla in Barcelona.
+The San José Market, better known as La Boquería, is a municipal market located on La Rambla in Barcelona.
 Besides being a place where you can buy all kinds of fresh produce, it is also a tourist attraction.

 ADDRESS: La Rambla, 91, 08001 Barcelona, Spain